 But that goodbye brings more hellos.
 More awkward hellos while you navigate this new place.
 While you try to figure out where you fit in.
 A hello at the park.
 A hello at the grocery store.
-Or maybe your neighbor chases you down the street with her stroller to meet you.

 You’re on your way to making new family, new memories.